Standard python imports

 Hermite-Gaussian source¶

 Here we show how to create a Hermite-Gaussian mode in Tidy3D using our CustomFieldSource object.
-We then validate the field profile change along the propagation direction.
+We then validate the phase change along the propagation direction.

-In cartesian coordinates, where $x$ is the propagation direction, the mode has field profile
+In cartesian coordinates, where $x$ is the propagation direction, the OAM has field profile

 where: